karlospn/testing-entra-app-registration-process-using-terraform/README.md

 - **FrontEnd SPA**
   - A Single Page Application.
     - Utilizes an **Authorization Code flow with PKCE** to obtain an access token and uses it to access the Payments API.
-  - The FrontEnd SPA app is granted permission only to request the `payment.write` scope.
+  - The FrontEnd SPA app is granted permission only to request the `payment.read` scope.

 - **User Permissions**
   - Two users are registered in my Entra: